davetron5000/optparse-plus/tutorial/3_ui.md

 64
 ```

-We see an error message, and exited nonzero (64 is a somewhat standard exit code for issues with command-line invocation).
+We see an error message, and exited nonzero (64 is a somewhat standard exit code for errors in command-line invocation).

 It's also worth pointing out that Methadone is taking a very light touch.
 We could completely re-implement `bin/fullstop` using
 `OptionParser` and still have our scenario pass.
 As we'll see, few of Methadone's parts really rely on each other, and many can
-be used peacemeal, if that's what you want.
+be used piecemeal, if that's what you want.

 Now that we have our UI, the next order of business is to actually implement something.

 [outsidein]: http://en.wikipedia.org/wiki/Outside%E2%80%93in_software_development